When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Construction Breakdown

 The two coil layers in the Saatva Classic have distinct build styles.
-The bottom layer, which is either 4 or 7 inches thick depending on the model you choose, utilizes bonnell coils.
+The bottom layer, which is either 4 or 7 inches thick, depending on the model you choose, utilizes Bonnell coils.
 With 13-gauge steel, these coils are strong and offer a reliable support core and meaningful edge support.
-Above those coils is a 4-inch layer of microcoils.
-These are individually wrapped, letting each coil compress in a way that is more tailored to the weight applied to the bed.
+Above those coils is a 4-inch layer of micro-coils.
+These are individually wrapped, letting each coil compress in a way that’s more tailored to the weight applied to the bed.
 The pillow-top contains polyfoam as well as a memory foam lumbar pad.
 A breathable organic cotton cover rounds out the overall construction.

 Trial, Shipping, and Warranty

-As an additional perk, the Saatva comes with free installation and removal of an old mattress as well as a 365-night sleep trial.
-However, if you choose to return the bed, Saatva does charge $99 to cover the cost of return shipping.
+The Saatva comes with free installation and removal of an old mattress, as well as a 365-night sleep trial.
+However, if you choose to return the bed, Saatva does charge $99 for return shipping.
 The mattress has a lifetime warranty against defects.

 Best Mattress for Side Sleepers